 - 1. There will be places for seven Elected Trustees from UK and Europe, and two Elected Trustees from other regions. - 2.
 All Voting Members will be eligible to vote in the election of Elected Trustees. - 3.
-One third of the Elected Trustees retire by rotation each year excluding the Chairman and any Vice Chairmen appointed under Bye-law 50 who shall continue as members of The Board for the term of their appointment to those offices.
-In an election to The Board to fill the vacancies arising, the vacancies for Elected Trustees from the UK and Europe will be filled by the candidate or candidates (depending on the number of vacancies) from the UK and Europe with the highest number of votes and the vacancies for Elected Trustees from the other regions will be filled by the candidate or candidate or candidate or candidates (depending on the number of vacancies) from the other regions will be filled by the candidate or candidates (depending on the number of vacancies) from the other regions with the highest number of votes. - 4.
+In an election to The Board to fill the vacancies arising, the vacancies for Elected Trustees from the UK and Europe will be filled by the candidate or candidates (depending on the number of vacancies) from the UK and Europe with the highest number of votes and the vacancies for Elected Trustees from the other regions will be filled by the candidate or candidates (depending on the number of vacancies) from the other regions will be filled by the highest number of votes. - 4.
 If, in any year, there are insufficient candidates from a particular region to fill its allocated vacancies, the vacancy will remain until the Board can appoint a member from the appropriate region to fill it.
 The person so appointed will be appointed to a casual vacancy, to hold office until the conclusion of the next AGM. - 5.
 The criteria for determining the geographical location of a member will be permanent residency in a country within the UK and Europe, or the other regions, as defined in the attachment. - 6.
 If, during his or her term of office an elected trustee ceases to be a permanent resident in the region under which s/he was elected, s/he shall vacate office immediately in accordance with Bye-law 44 (c). - 7.
 Permanent residency shall be evidenced by a member both having his or her registered address in the region, and currently residing in the region.
 Other factors that may be taken into account include place of permanent employment; where tax is paid; and residency over the preceding six months.
 Periods of temporary residency outside the region (i.e. of three months or less) shall not normally invalidate a member's eligibility to be elected from that region.
 However, the matter of a member's residency shall be for CIM to determine and its decision shall be final.